Transferring your mobile phone number

 Simply text the word PAC to 65075

 - You MUST give the PAC code to your new network within 30 days, or you'll lose the mobile number forever.

 - The text will usually be charged at your network's standard rate.
-This means that on PAYG tariffs you'll probably need some credit on the sim you're texting from.
+This means that on Pay As You Go (prepay) tariffs you'll probably need some credit on the sim you're texting from.